 Many schools built between the 1950s and 1980s may contain asbestos, so how can they ensure people aren’t exposed to it?
-Fiona Riley, Chair of the Institution of Occupational Safety and Health (IOSH) Education Group, explores the issue
+Fiona Riley, former Chair of the Institution of Occupational Safety and Health (IOSH) Education Group, explores the issue

 If you go back a few decades, asbestos was seen as the wonder material.
 Its versatility, strength and heat and chemical resistance meant it was widely used in new buildings.

 How times have changed.
 We now know that asbestos is a killer – one which is responsible for 5,000 deaths a year in Britain – which is why its use has been banned here since 1999.

 While this means buildings constructed since then don’t contain it, it doesn’t mean it has been removed from those built before.
 In fact, it is estimated that at least 500,000 buildings in Britain still contain it, many of them schools.
 It can be found in many products including roofing, spray coatings, lagging, insulating boards, ropes, yarns and cloth.

 Asbestos fibres are invisible to the naked eye.
 When breathed in, they can stick into the lining of the lungs, causing serious illnesses over time, including fatal cancers like mesothelioma.

 Since 2001, more than 200 teachers have died across the country from mesothelioma, according to the National Education Union (formerly the National Union of Teachers).

 Mesothelioma typically develops over 20 or more years following exposure to asbestos.
 So, someone who dies this year is likely to have been exposed at some point in the 1990s or before.

 However, the fact that so many buildings still contain it gives cause for concern that people are still being exposed today and may be suffering the life-limiting effects by 2040 or beyond.
 In an era when we know all about the risks and how they can be managed, this is simply unacceptable.